 Patrimoine et Chutes de Plaisance (Plaisance Heritage and Falls) is the commercial name used

-by Corporation North Nation Mills Inc. We are a non-profit organization dedicated to promoting heritage, culture and recreation.
-We celebrated 25th anniversary in 2015.
+by Corporation North Nation Mills Inc. We are a non-profit organization founded in 1990.

 What We Do